nokinger/serverTest/source/crossdev/profiling.rst

 **Executing**

-To receive readable outputs by memcheck the program to examine needs debug symbols, which means you should ``BUILD_TYPE DEBUG``.
+To receive readable outputs by memcheck the program to examine needs debug symbols and a reduced optimisation (-O1 or -O).
+The easiest way to achieve this is building your program with ``BUILD_TYPE Profiling``.
 The basic way of calling memcheck to check your program is

 	valgrind --tool=memcheck <VALGRIND-OPTIONS> <PATH-TO-PROGRAM> <PROGRAM-OPTIONS>

 Often the default options are sufficient, though, there are occasions where modifying them is useful.
-A basic option you should use is ``--unw-stack-scan-thresh=5`` which gives the depth of a stack-trace.
+A basic option you should use is ``--unw-stack-scan-thresh=X`` where ``X`` gives the depth of a stack-trace.

 A complete reference for options and to understand memcheck reports is given at [Memcheck Reference](http://valgrind.org/docs/manual/mc-manual.html#mc-manual.options ) and
 [valgrind core](http://valgrind.org/docs/manual/manual-core.html "Valgrind Core Reference")